-Research institutes research various Problems and make information collected by the public.
-This type of data is usually reliable and can be used for research purpose.
+Research institutes research various Problems and makes information collected by the public.
+This type of data is usually reliable and can be used for research purposes.

 Research institutes like C.S.O, Indian Statistical Institute, and N.S.S.O publish data collected by them for public use.

 Scholars research various research problems and publish information collected by them.
-This source of information is also considered a useful source of secondary data.
+This source of information is also considered a useful source.

-One most important benefit of data collected from scholar research and paper is that the data is valid and can be relied on.
+One most important benefit of data collected from scholarly research and paper is that the data is valid and can be relied on.

 #3 Government Publications

-Government Publication is one of the most reliable sources of secondary data.
-Countries conduct research on the population for different problems and make the information collected by the public for two reasons one is to make public aware of the prevailing problems in the nation and second to let researchers use this information for further research.
+Government Publication is one of the most reliable sources.
+Countries conduct research on the population for different problems and make the information collected by the public for two reasons one is to make the public aware of the prevailing problems in the nation and second to let researchers use this information for further research.